 Child restraint law changes

-In June 2018, new laws came into play in WA about transporting children in WA.
+In June 2018, new laws came into play about transporting children in WA.
 These introduce new responsibilities including:

 Children aged between four and seven must be secured in a booster seat and restrained by either: